 Can all businesses take part?

 Not yet.
 The availability of Google Posts will roll out in phases.
 Although most categories of businesses can now use the feature, some cannot.
 For example, businesses in the “lodging” category (hotels and B&Bs) were excluded from participating when the program launched.
 In the future, Google plans to expand the categories available.
-In addition, the feature is specifically available to companies using Google My Business; it is not offered via Google+.
+In addition, the feature is specifically available to companies using Google My Business.

 If you’re unable to use the program, use this form to contact Google so that they can pinpoint the problem and get you access.